 So you’ve decided to get away and you’re looking for a fuss-free vacay?
 You’ve come to the right place – a yacht charter is just the right balance between adventure and relaxation.
-There are a lot of yacht charters to choose from and they provide anything from birthday packages for the kids to that fully tailored family function turned romantic getaway.
-It might be tempting to go with the first option that pops up in your search but we’ve scoured the high seas to give you a cheat sheet for the next time you want to jump into the deep end.
+There are a lot of yacht charters to choose from and they provide anything from birthday packages for the kids to fully tailored family functions and romantic getaways.
+It might be tempting to go with the first option that pops up in your search but we’ve scoured the high seas to give you a cheat sheet for the next time you want to jump in at the deep end.

 Whether it’s a birthday celebration, a dockside party or just a day trip to the islands with the fam, it’s important to know what the trip is for and who’s going.
 Yachts can only hold a certain number of people so try to confirm your crew as early as possible.
 Anyone, including kids and their preggo mums, can definitely board yachts, although you’ll need to check if your fur babies are allowed on board as well.

 Typically, boat charters are about four or eight hours long but others have more flexible charters, letting you have a free and easy trip chillaxing to your heart’s content.
 Don’t worry if you run out of time – for a small fee, some boat charters do allow you to extend your trip.
 Timing is key, as weekday trips are cheaper than weekend ones, and evening jaunts are more scenic (that is, if you’re keen on breathtaking sunsets, the Marina Bay Sands laser light show and the fireworks off Sentosa Island).
 For a full-blown holiday adventure, why not spend up to a month cruising to islands offshore Malaysia, Indonesia and Thailand?

 What’s on deck?